 A: Did you find it challenging to work with these children who have different degrees of blindness?

 P: It was not challenging.
 It was fascinating.
-It’s was a 100 square meter piece and there were about 10 – 12 students.
+It’s was a 100 square metre piece and there were about 10 to 12 students.
 When they walked and went under the installation, they just navigated the installation on their own, and it was fascinating to watch.

 For the rattan flying cubes, the rattan material is very strong so that the students can handle them.
 I also made the wings in a way that it can move a bit.

 A: Did you hear any unexpected responses from the students when they encountered your work for the first time?

 P: After they created their own work, and they explained their ideas and share ideas about sleep, dreams and flight.
 They were between 10 to 15 years of age.